security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     (see `man enc`)

-Key and IV in hand, you and your classmate can use cryptii.com to encrypt and decrypt.
+You and your classmate should agree on a password, then use that password to share a message using AES.

 Questions:

-1. {% include lab_question.html question='How did you ensure that the key exchange was safe?
+* {% include lab_question.html question='How did you ensure that your key exchange was safe?
 How would you exchange keys if you were not in the same location?' %}

-1. {% include lab_question.html question='Which of the parameters of a block cipher (e.g., algorithm name, mode of operation, IV (if any), key length) are <strong>essential</strong> to keep secret?
+* {% include lab_question.html question='Which of the parameters of a block cipher (e.g., algorithm name, mode of operation, IV (if any), key length) are <strong>essential</strong> to keep secret?
 Security through obscurity does not count as "essential".' %}

+# Deliverable

+Submit your answers for this lab by completing the associated lab quiz on your course's learning management system.